At Rochester Care Home each resident is different, and we never forget that.

 There’s plenty of space to sit outside at Rochester – residents have a choice of gardens and courtyards to enjoy.

-There are 56 bedrooms at Rochester.
+There are 56 bedrooms for people living at Rochester.
 Many of our bedrooms look out or have direct access onto one of our gardens.

 All our rooms have en-suites or washbasins in the room.
 The rooms without an en-suite have accessible shower rooms and bathrooms nearby.